GaelVaroquaux/website/content/programming/joblib_low_overhead_persistence.rst

    There's also a small speed difference with dict/list objects between new/old joblib when using compression.
-   The old version pickles the data inside a ``io.BytesIO`` buffer and then compress it in a row whereas the new version write <<on the fly>> compressed chunk of pickled data to the file.
+   The old version pickles the data inside a ``io.BytesIO`` buffer and then compress it in a row whereas the new version write "on the fly" compressed chunk of pickled data to the file.
    Because of this internal buffer the old implementation is not memory safe as it indeed copy the data in memory before compressing.
 The small speed difference